ramate-io/robles/README.md

 - **[`fuste`](https://github.com/ramate-io/fuste):** a RISC-V VM with a set of adapters tailored to DLT—particularly plugging into the stack above.
 This is also critical to throughput and large footprint.
 - **[`zhiye`](https://github.com/ramate-io/zhiye):** implementation of **[ROART-3: RIS-STM](https://github.com/ramate-io/oac/blob/main/roart/roera-000-000-000-dulan/roart-000-000-003-ris-stm/README.md)**.
 This takes advantage of some properties of BFA to greatly reduce best-case latency.

+> [!NOTE]
+> The organization of this repository is drawn from the organization of the [OAC](https://github.com/ramate-io/oac) repository.

 ## Contributing

 | Task | Description |